ibm-cloud-docs/databases-for-redis/administering.md

 # Administering your Redis databases

-The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled, so you will need a username and password to connect and issue commands.
+The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled, so you need a username and password to connect and issue commands.

 To get started, you will have to complete the following steps: